 Before you start writing and sending emails, here is what you need to know.

-But simply sending across multiple emails to your subscribers is not enough; you need to send meaningful, personalised emails in order to connect with your audience and avoid spam filters.
+But simply sending multiple emails to your subscribers is not enough.
+You need to send meaningful, personalised emails in order to connect with your audience and avoid spam filters.

 Here are six steps to creating your first email campaign:

 - What is the purpose of this email?
 Education?
 Promotion?

 - What is my target audience?

 - Will the content of this email appeal to my audience?